theforeman/foreman-ansible-modules/README.md

 ### Installation via RPM

-The collection is also available as `ansible-collection-theforeman-foreman` from the `client` repository on `yum.theforeman.org` starting with Foreman 1.24.
+The collection is also available as `ansible-collection-theforeman-foreman` from the `client` repository on `yum.theforeman.org`.

 After installing the RPM, you can use the modules in the same way as when they are installed directly from Ansible Galaxy.